wsnewman/learning_ros/Part_4/test_plugin/README.md

 (optirun) `roslaunch mobot_urdf mobot_in_pen.launch`

-Then run the launch file contained in this package:
+Then run the following launch file:

 `roslaunch mobot_with_plugin mobot_startup_navstack.launch`

-to display subgoals, run node:
-`rosrun example_rviz_marker triad_display`
+Subgoals along the global path will be displayed in rviz using the triad-display node from the package example_rviz_marker.